cladzen/cladzen/README.md

 - 👋 Hi, I’m @cladzen
-- 👀 I’m interested in machine learning and competitive programming
+- 👀 I’m interested in web development using django, competitive programming and machine learning
-- 🌱 I’m currently learning statistics, machine learning and data structures & algorithms
+- 🌱 I’m currently learning django, data structures and algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on django projects
-- 📫 How to reach me ...

 <!---
 cladzen/cladzen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.